 Writers included: Martin Cox, Shawn J. Dake, Kalle Id, Peter Knego and the late Peter Newall.

 Contributed Articles from: Michael Bennett, Jonathan Boonzaier, Gordon Ghareeb, Allan Jordan.

 Information Architecture: Anh-Phuong, Ezra Pendleton.

-MaritimeMatters was founded and published by Martin Cox since 1997 and is based in Los Angeles.
+MaritimeMatters was online since 1998 and was based in Los Angeles.